 How Does It Work?

 The only fees you will pay with Stake are when funding your account with a deposit or making a withdrawal.
-Even then these are minimal: There is a 0.5% fee on the GBP to USD spot rate.
-Which is very competitive compared to other FX providers.
-This is only charged on funding and withdrawals though, not on every trade like some other brokers in the UK.
+Even then these are minimal: There is a 0.5% FX fee on the GBP to USD spot rate.
+Which is very competitive compared to the competition who generally charge for each trade.
+With Stake there are zero fees on trades regardless of number.
 Once you’ve funded your account and the money is in USD you have completely unlimited commission-free trading.

 There are of course going to be a few more perks available if you’re happy to pay for a subscription.
-If you’re a seasoned trader then it’s worth taking a look at the premium packs available.
+If you’re a seasoned trader then it’s worth taking a look at the premium account, Stake Black.
 By all means start with a free account.
 We recommend it if you’re finding your feet.
 Or if you’re planning on long term investing and don’t need additional features out with free trades and fractional shares.
-Though if you find the free option limiting, take a look at the paid subscription options.
+Though if you find the free option limiting, take a look at the premium account.

-From the 1st of July onwards, you can take full advantage of all the new account packs.
-Let’s take a look at the different levels available and see how they compare.
+Let’s take a look at the different levels and see how they compare.

 - Cost: Free